Rocket-Lounge/BakkesMod/README.md

 P0:
 - Cloned PRI UIDs (WIP)
+- Crash if another player hits your ball into goal causing replay
 - Player cloned into your session disconnecting while your GUI is open causes crash
     - Data sanitization?
     - Disconnect event?